EURO CRIME

 • Charney, Noah American author of The Art Thief.

-• Chattam, Maxim author of The Cairo Diary (Le Sang du temps).
+• Chattam, Maxim/Maxime author of The Cairo Diary (Le Sang du temps).
 NB.
 Website is in French.

 • Child, Lee British author now living in the US, writes the Jack Reacher series.
 (US website)